 Student loan debt is a significant financial burden for many Canadians.

-According to the CSFA Program annual report for the 2020 to 2021 academic year, 309,000 borrowers needed help to repay their loans using the Repayment Assistance Plan (RAP), a 4% increase from the previous year.
+And according to the CSFA Program annual report for the 2020 to 2021 academic year, 309,000 borrowers needed help to repay their loans using the Repayment Assistance Plan (RAP), a 4% increase from the previous year.

 Student debt can be a massive burden on our lives, staying with us long past graduation.
 Fortunately, there is help available.
 Through the Repayment Assistance Plan, provincial programs and formal debt relief, you can benefit from student loan forgiveness in Canada.